2015 Pacific typhoon season: Typhoon Krovanh

 At the same time when Tropical Storm Vamco was named, another tropical disturbance was monitored by both the JMA and JTWC about 806 km east of Andersen Air Force Base.
 The JTWC issued a TCFA on the system later that day.
 On September 14, the JTWC upgraded the system to a tropical depression, designating it as 20W.
 Due to an increase of deep convection near the center, both agencies upgraded 20W to Tropical storm Krovanh by the next day.
 On September 16, Krovanh showed signs of increasing organization.
 Based on this, the JMA upgraded Krovanh to a severe tropical storm.
 Late on the same day, microwave imagery showed tightly curved bands wrapping into a well-defined microwave eye; subsequently, both agencies upgraded Krovanh to typhoon status.
 Embedded in an area of very favorable environment with wind shear diminishing, the typhoon developed an eye and became more symmetrical.
-The JTWC estimates that Krovahn peaked with an intensity equal to that of a Category 3 typhoon.
+The JTWC estimates that Krovanh peaked with an intensity equal to that of a Category 3 typhoon.
 The convective core started to struggle due to dry air over the western periphery and Krovanh moved in an area of increasing vertical windshear, resulting in a weakening trend.

 On September 19, both the JMA and the JTWC downgraded Krovanh to a severe tropical storm.
 On September 20, the center of Krovanh became fully exposed and the JMA later downgraded Krovanh to a tropical storm.
 Shortly thereafter, the JTWC issued their final warning.
 The JMA later issued its final warning on Krovanh on September 21, as it transitioned into an extratropical cyclone.
 The extratropical remnants of Krovanh lingered to the east of Japan for a few days with a cyclonic loop before turning to the northeast.